brandur/sorg/content/passages-drafts/002-japan.md

 laterally that would otherwise bow under the weight of heavy, wet snow that comes every winter.

-Yukitsuri unlocks a form of sprawling growth that would be impossible in nature.
+Yukitsuri fosters a form of sprawling growth that would be impossible in nature.
 It's pretty neat to look at too.

 ![Yuki-tsuri](/assets/passages/002-japan/yuki-tsuri-2@2x.jpg)

 ## The macaques of Nagano (#macaques)

-Japan has its own species of macaque, often referred to as a "snow monkey".
+Japan has its own species of macaque, colloquially referred to as a "snow monkey".
 With the exception of humans, no other primate lives further north, or in colder weather.

 We visited _Jigokudani Snow Monkey Park_ in Nagano, an area well known for its wild monkeys and its natural hot